originjs/openharmony-polyfill/README.md

 ```js
 import'openharmony-polyfill'
 ```
-3. Now you can use the standard Web API interface in the source code, such as `XMLHttpRequest`, or you can use third-party libraries that call the standard Web API, such as `axios`
+3. Now you can use the standard Web API interface in your source code, such as `XMLHttpRequest`, or you can use third-party libraries that call the standard Web API, such as `axios`
 4. For detailed usage, please refer to the examples in `examples`

 ## Tested Compatible Libraries